-Mental Rotation (MR) is a technique that some leading scientists and researchers studying aphantasia have used to understand how the visual processing systems may differ in an aphantasic’s brain.
-Laregly becase for many years, it was believed that you needed mental imagery in order to complete such tasks.
+Mental Rotation (MR) is a technique leading researchers studying aphantasia have used to better understand how the visual processing systems differ in the brain of an aphantasic.
+For many years, it was believed that you needed mental imagery in order to complete such tasks.

 According to Zeman’s 2010 study, patient MX (who developed aphantasia after undergoing surgery) was still able to perform perfectly on mental rotation tasks despite his inability to create mental images of the objects in his mind’s eye.